Uses

 Video

-• I’m using the Sony a6300 with the Sigma 16mm f1.4.
-This combo is like an industry standard.
-I’ve seen lots of creators use the same combination and it’s not for nothing.
+• For my streaming and my “at desk” videos I’m using the Sony a6300 with the Sigma 16mm f1.4.
 The camera shoots 6k and then it downscales it to 4k so you get crispier 4k that way.
 The lens is just phenomenal.
-It’s a wide lens, so it’s perfect for a battle station camera use case.
+It’s a wide lens, so it’s perfect for a setup like mine.

-• The camera is mounted on an Elgato Solid Arm clamped on an Elgato Master Mount L. I’ve got a cheap right light on top of the Master mount.
+• The a6300 is mounted on an Elgato Solid Arm clamped on an Elgato Master Mount L.

-• I’m connecting my camera to my computer using the Elgato Camlink 4k.
+• I’m connecting my a6300 to my computer using the Elgato Camlink 4k.
 This is an HDMI capture device that lets you use your mirrorless or DSLR as a webcam.

 Furniture